spyder-ide/spyder/spyderlib/doc/_sources/console.txt

     * IPython interpreter (the external module `IPython` is required)
     * Running Python script
-    * System command window (this terminal emulation window has quite limited features compared to a real terminal, so GNU/Linux users will certainly prefer to use the system terminal instead, i.e. outside Spyder)
+    * System command window (this terminal emulation window has quite limited features compared to a real terminal: it may be useful on Windows platforms where the system terminal is not much more powerful - on the contrary, on GNU/Linux, a real system terminal is opened, outside Spyder)

 Python-based command windows support the following features: